Azure-Samples/explore-iot-operations/samples/aio-onvif-connector-ptz-demo/README.md

 The how-to guide  walks you through the steps to create:

-- The `my-onvif-camera` device with a inbound endpoint called `onvifep`
+- The `my-onvif-camera` device with a inbound endpoint called `my-onvif-device-0`
 - The discovered ONVIF and media assets

 ### Create Broker Listener